mdeeds/music-revolution/readme.md

 Chords example: Eb | Gm | Cm | Ab

-Lines are grouped into sets which occur simultaneously.
-The sequencing of these line groups is determined by their order in the work area.
+A Line is a group of phrases which play simultaneously.
+The sequencing of these lines is determined by their order in the work area.

 Example: